Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper we proposed a method that allows to build BTs from demonstration and infer important features of the task to solve.
 A natural extension of this work would be to extend the set of tasks and behaviors to mobile manipulation applications.
 In such a case, the navigation part would be taught by teleoperation.
-Another line of work will be to exploit current Human Robot Interaction (HRI) frameworks (leveraging the camera depth information, as in \cite{dogan_leveraging_2021} and \cite{dogan_using_2021}) to give the robot the capability to request more demonstrations from the human operator for subtasks that are more prone to fail or that are unclear.
-Going back to the example of stacking the towers, the robot could ask the operator if the order of the cube matters or not, thus automatically removing wrong demonstrations.
+The proposed method is tested on toy problems with the intent to mimic assembly tasks, where it is important to learn relative positions between objects.
+The method works with any perception algorithm that can estimate the pose of the objects in the scene by creating a reference frame for every object.
+We use marker detection for its simplicity, aware that it may not be a viable solution for industrial scenarios.
+We would want to use common objects instead of cubes and object detection algorithms for the perception.
+Removing the markers might prevent the robot from recognising objects univocally: if there are two objects of the same category, the robot won't be able to tell one from the other.
+To solve this issue we exploit current Human Robot Interaction (HRI) frameworks (leveraging the camera depth information, as in~\cite{dogan_followup_2022} to give the robot the capability to interact with the operator to disambiguate the objects~\cite{iovino_interactive_2022}.

-BTs learned from demonstration could also be used to seed a Genetic Programming (GP) algorithm~\cite{iovino_learning_2020, styrud_combining_2021}, for example in a context in which the human operator demonstrates a subtask of a more complex task and finding the whole solution is left to the GP.
+BTs learned from demonstration could also be used to seed a Genetic Programming (GP) algorithm~\cite{iovino_learning_2020, styrud_combining_2022}, for example in a context in which the human operator demonstrates a subtask of a more complex task and finding the whole solution is left to the GP.

+At its current state, the method would benefit from some post-processing features, e.g to allow the user to shrink and expand the BT while visualizing it.
+If we consider the first subtree rooted with a \textit{Fallback} node in the BT from Figure~\ref{fig:example_bt}, it could be visually shrank to a box with label \textit{`Pick A and Place at p1 in box'}.
+The user could then click on said box and see the expanded subtree.
+Another useful feature could be to automatically combine similar subtrees to optimize the full BT size.
+This is something that a GP algorithm could do, but attention must be paid not to sacrifice human readability in the optimization process.

+Even if multiple demonstrations allow the robot to generalize the task, demonstrating again the same task is a tedious operation.
+Moreover, at its current state, all information is lost once the tree is learned.
+By this, we mean that if operators want to teach the robot a task that logically builds on previously learned tasks, they have to perform the whole demonstration again.
+As an example, say that we previously performed the demonstrations for experiment \textit{a)} but we now want to drop a second cube inside the same box.
+In the current state, the operator (without manually modifying the BT) would need to perform the whole demonstration again, for three times.
+Solutions to both problems - avoiding repeating a same demonstration multiple times and exploiting previously learned trees - are left as future work.